hendronf/Instapaper-MCP/README.md

 - `research_synthesis` - Synthesize insights from articles on a topic
 - `organize_backlog` - Suggest folder organization
 - `archive_candidates` - Identify old articles to archive
+- `save_as_private_bookmark` - Guidelines for saving private content and generated insights

 ## Installation